Species Introduction

 Q: How often should I feed Altum Peruensis Angelfish?

-Feed your Altum Peruensis Angelfish two to three times a day, providing only as much food as they can consume within 5 minutes.
-A varied diet is crucial, including high-quality flakes, pellets, and frozen or live foods such as brine shrimp and bloodworms.
-This variety not only meets their nutritional needs but also encourages natural foraging behaviour, which is essential for their mental stimulation.
-Overfeeding can lead to water quality issues, so it is vital to monitor their intake and adjust accordingly.
+Feeding Altum Peruensis Angelfish should be done two to three times per day, providing only what they can consume within a few minutes.
+A varied diet is essential for their health, including high-quality flakes, pellets, and occasional frozen or live foods like brine shrimp or bloodworms.
+This not only ensures they receive adequate nutrition but also helps maintain vibrant colours and promotes healthy growth.
+Overfeeding can lead to water quality issues, so careful portion control is vital.
+Regular observation during feeding times can help gauge their appetite and adjust quantities accordingly.

 ✓ Expert Tip

-Use a feeding ring to prevent food from floating away and ensure your fish can access it easily.
+Consider using a feeding ring to prevent food from floating away, ensuring all fish have access to the food.

 Q: What are the best tank mates for Altum Peruensis Angelfish?